 You never grow out of your imagination, and building a fairy garden has universal appeal for girls and boys, young and old.
-There's a big community of grown up fairy gardeners online, but for an extra special project, get creative with your kids by making your own fairy garden with lights, ornaments and bits and bobs from around the house.
+There's a big community of grown-up fairy gardeners online, but for an extra special project, get creative with your kids by making your own amazing DIY fairy garden with lights, ornaments and bits and bobs from around the house.

-Here are 25 magical ideas for creating your own DIY fairy garden for any fairies passing through.
+Here are 25 magical ideas to help you create an amazing fairy garden for any fairies passing through.

 1. Use a watering can as a house

 Carefully cut in holes for windows and doors and turn upside down to create a humble abode for your fairies.
-You can also buy some lovely ready-made ones!
+You can also buy some lovely ready-made ones like the below,

 Fountasia Fairy House Watering Can, £24.99 from Amazon